Haniff-Toha/DataScience_Portofolio/README.md

 # Haniff's Data Science Portfolio

 <p>👋😁 Hello!
 I'm Haniff, a Wanna Be Data Scientist, passionate about solving real-world problems through data.
-My curiosity and enthusiasm for data-driven technologies have grown stronger, and I'm on a mission to leverage data to make informed decisions and drive meaning and impactful change in this dynamic and evolving field.</p>
+My curiosity and enthusiasm for data-driven data-driven decision-making & technologies have grown stronger, and I'm on a mission to leverage data to make informed decisions and drive meaning and impactful change in this dynamic and evolving field.</p>

 -------------------